bentoml/BentoML/docs/source/guides/yatai_service.rst

 To achieve this, we need to follow steps below.

-1. make NGINX proxying HTTP/2 from h2 to h2c
+1. Make NGINX proxying HTTP/2 from h2 to h2c
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 NGINX ≥ 1.13.9